Antfield-Creations/fafa-vae/journal/README.md

 I'm letting this one run for a full 256 epochs and see where it ends up.
 I found the bug that produced the unintelligible reconstruction results: the reconstruction image sampler used the old data generator!
 I still would like to decouple the padding from the scaling operation though, and see how a sample-wise default normalization pans out.

+Results are in for the 256 epochs.
+The model still learns after 256 epochs, so it definitely is not at the end of its use of tuning the model weights.
+Question is where to go from here.
+I'm thinking of adding code to resume training on a saved model.
+This way, I can alternate days - one is for tweaking the model, the other day is for training continuation and seeing how many epochs it takes to finish training the model.

+One thing I noticed today, is that after about 50 epochs or so, the Kullback-Leibler divergence loss starts going up, just very slightly but decidedly so.
+At about a constant rate, not sure how much but still.
+I'm unsure on what this actually means, but it might mean that the model needs the latent vector as part of the network, to learn the features at a very condensed state.
+Is the latent size too small?
+I would have hoped not, at a size of 64 I already think it's rather large.
+Tweaking 64 numbers to generate images is quite a bit of a hassle.
+So, I may have to experiment a little on changing the latent size and see how it affects the loss figures, both on the reconstruction loss and the KL loss.

 ## 2022-04-06
 Tried increasing the learning rate from 5e-5 to 1e-4 this morning but it did not appear to have any impact on the